1504.03 Action by Examining Attorney After Publication

 If it is necessary to issue an Office action after publication, the examining attorney must check the status of the application to determine whether the Board has received a notice of opposition.
 If a request for an extension of time to file an opposition has been filed, the examining attorney should prepare a request to restore jurisdiction, directed to the Director.
 See TMEP §1504.04(a).
 If a notice of opposition has been filed, jurisdiction is with the Board, and the examining attorney should file a request for remand, directed to the Board.
 See TMEP §1504.05.

-When it is necessary to issue an Office action after publication in a §1(a) application, but it is too late to withdraw the application from issuance of a registration, the examining attorney should bring the matter to the attention of the Deputy Commissioner for Trademark Examination Policy.
-After registration, the Deputy Commissioner may restore the application to pendency and refer it to the examining attorney for appropriate action.
+When it is necessary to issue an Office action after publication in a §1(a) application, but it is too late to withdraw the application from issuance of a registration, the examining attorney should bring the matter to the attention of the Administrator for Trademark Policy and Procedure.
+After registration, the Deputy Commissioner for Trademark Examination Policy may restore the application to pendency and refer it to the examining attorney for appropriate action.

 See TMEP §§1505 et seq. regarding amendments proposed by applicants after publication.